 4. Use High-Quality Accessories

-Use high-quality chargers, cables, and accessories that are compatible with your Samsung Galaxy S10 to avoid hardware-related issues that could contribute to freezing.
+Use only quality chargers, cables, and accessories which are specifically designed for Samsung Galaxy S10 to avoid any hardware-related problems that may lead to freezing.

 Conclusion: Addressing Freezing Issues on the Samsung Galaxy S10